Logitech: History

+In June 2023, Bracken Darrell (former CEO) left Logitech and board member Guy Gecht took over as interim CEO.

+On 30 October 2023, Logitech announced that Hanneke Faber would be taking over as the new CEO beginning December 1, 2023.
+Faber was previously group President at Unilever.

+Acquisitions

 In 2001, Logitech acquired Labtec for $150 million in order to expand its range of computer peripherals.

 In 2007, Logitech licensed Hillcrest Labs' Freespace motion control technology to produce the MX Air Mouse, which allows a user to use natural gestures to control a PC.

-In August 2008, Logitech acquired Ultimate Ears, supplier of custom in-ear monitors for professional musicians and Bluetooth speakers for the consumer market.
+In August 2010, Logitech acquired Ultimate Ears, supplier of custom in-ear monitors for professional musicians and Bluetooth speakers for the consumer market.

-In December 2008, Logitech announced that it had manufactured one billion mice since 1985.

-In December 2009, Logitech acquired video conferencing equipment maker Lifesize Communications.

-In July 2011, Logitech acquired the mobile visual communications provider Mirial.